 The pitcher, and Flint native, was in Lansing today, joining the Lieutenant Governor and a Supreme Court Justice on the Mi Hidden Talent tour.
 The events are aimed at employers to help them realize that there are people with special skills who might not get considered because they might have a disability.

 Abbott, of course, is the former pitcher who didn't let being born without a right hand stop him from being successful in college, in the Olympics and in the Major Leagues.

 His inspirational message was the people with disabilities can succeed if they believe in themselves, are determined to do their best -- and can be creative in finding ways to do things to get around their disability.

-As an example, Abbott demonstrate how he learned to catch a ball in his glove and quickly be ready to throw it again.
+As an example, Abbott demonstrated how he learned to catch a ball in his glove and quickly be ready to throw it again.